How To Treat a Sunburn

 Regular use of sunscreen that is at least SPF 15 can reduce your risk of skin cancer significantly, up to 40% to 50% less risk for various types.
 You can use a traditional cream or lotion, or even a powder sunscreen.

 You should be using a stronger sunscreen, something around 30+ or even 50+.
 Make sure you have a broad spectrum sunscreen that prevents both kinds of UV rays.
-And apply it according to the directions.
-That means applying it up to 30 minutes before sun exposure if it’s a chemical sunscreen.
-That also means reapplying regularly, every 2 to 4 hours as the directions dictate.
-Maybe more often if you are sweating heavily or swimming.
+Apply it up to 30 minutes before sun exposure if it’s a chemical sunscreen.
+Reapply regularly, every 2 to 4 hours as the directions dictate.
+Reapply more often if you are sweating heavily or swimming.

 If you want to get some color, you can use a tanning lotion with sunscreen to ensure you still avoid that burn.